Effective Performance Appraisal Methods for HR Professionals

 It involves acknowledging and rewarding employees for their contributions in a way that is visible to their peers and the wider organization.
 It can include public recognition, bonuses, and awards and is often used in addition to traditional performance management methods such as appraisals and goal setting.

-The use of social recognition of performance helps to improve employee engagement and motivation, as it acknowledges and rewards employees for their contributions and encourages them to continue to perform well.
+Social recognition of performance helps to improve employee engagement and motivation, as it acknowledges and rewards employees for their contributions and encourages them to continue to perform well.
 It helps to build a positive and supportive work culture, as it enables employees to recognize and acknowledge the contributions of their peers, which can foster a sense of community and collaboration.

 Involve Employees in the Process